 Following a recommendation from an interior designer we met with a company called Bright Box, a specialist lighting company.
 Our thinking being that lighting is one of the most often overlooked aspects of a house project and actually has possibly the biggest impact.
 So we pootled over to Cheltenham for a chat with them and to learn more about what was possible for our project.
 Firstly if you haven’t spent much time thinking about your lighting, I strongly recommend you do – we learnt so much and came away very excited about the possibilities.
 One lighting brand that we now are in love with is Buster & Punch – stunning switches and pendents in heavy metal colours.
 We commissioned Brightbox to prepare the lighting schematic for our house.

-As the photos show there is plenty that needs doing internally; new central heating, new electrics, replace the plumbing, walls to be knocked down, new kitchen, new flooring, large extension, remove the old water tank and generally bring the house out of the 60s into present day.
+The builders were tasked with installing new central heating, new electrics, replace the plumbing, various walls to be knocked down, new kitchen space to be created (including removal of old original kitchen), build a large single-story extension, remove the old water tank and generally bring the house out of the 60s into present day.
+Here’s the house the day before work started.

 If you have any questions or comments about the project please do get in touch.